- Profit or Loss From Business

 To change your accounting method, you generally must file Form 3115.
 You also may have to make an adjustment to prevent amounts of income or expense from being duplicated or omitted.
 This is called a section 481(a) adjustment.

-You change to the cash method of accounting and choose to account for inventoriable items in the same manner as non-incidental materials and supplies.
-You accrued sales in 2017 for which you received payment in 2018.
+You change to the cash method of accounting and choose to account for inventoriable items in the same manner as non-incidental materials and supplies for the 2019 tax year.
+You accrued sales in 2018 for which you received payment in 2019.
 You must report those sales in both years as a result of changing your accounting method and must make a section 481(a) adjustment to prevent duplication of income.

 A net negative section 481 adjustment is generally taken into account in the year of change.
 A net positive section 481(a) adjustment is generally taken into account over a period of 4 years.
 Include any net positive section 481(a) adjustments on line 6.
 If the net section 481(a) adjustment is negative, report it in Part V.

 For more information about changing your accounting method and the section 481(a) adjustment, see the Instructions for Form 3115.
 Additional information also is available in various revenue procedures.
 See Rev. Proc.
-2015-13 for the general procedures to obtain the advance (non-automatic) consent or automatic consent of the Commissioner to change a method of accounting.
+2015-13 (and any subsequent revenue procedures modifying Rev. Proc.
+2015-13) for the general procedures to obtain the advance (non-automatic) consent or automatic consent of the Commissioner to change a method of accounting.
 Rev. Proc.
 2015-13 is available at IRS.gov/irb/2015-5_IRB#RP-2015-13.
 See Rev. Proc.
-2018-31 for a list of automatic changes, including a description of its effect on prior lists of automatic changes.
+2019-43 (and any subsequent revenue procedures modifying Rev. Proc.
+2019-43) for a list of automatic changes, including a description of its effect on prior lists of automatic changes.
 Rev. Proc.
-2018-31 is available at IRS.gov/irb/2018-22_IRB#RP-2018-31.
+2019-43 is available at IRS.gov/irb/2019-48_IRB#RP-2019-43.